Suzuki Carry: Taiwan

-The Ford Pronto is a rebadged Carry ST, which was manufactured between 1985 and 2007 by Ford Lio Ho, a joint venture between Ford and Lio Ho in Taiwan.
+The original Ford Pronto was a rebadged Carry ST80, a nameplate which was offered between 1985 and 2007 by Ford Lio Ho, a joint venture between Ford and Lio Ho in Taiwan.
 The Pronto was only available in the Taiwanese market, where it was introduced specifically to compete with China Motor Corporation's Mitsubishi Minicab and Sanfu's Subaru Sambar in the local minivan market.
-In 2007, Ford Lio Ho ceased to produce the Pronto because the engine couldn't be made to meet revised local environmental regulations.
+The original revised front end was designed in Australia by an independent design firm.
+The first generation Pronto had the same, 797-cc four-cylinder engine as export market Suzuki Carrys received.

 Indonesia

 In Indonesia, the seventh generation Carry and Super Carry were assembled by Suzuki Indomobil Motor beginning in 1983, fitted with the well-known 970 cc F10A engine with 50 PS.
 This carried the ST100 model code, and was also available as a minivan.
 Thanks to a locally developed rear body with a longer overhang and a wheelbase extended by 10 cm, it was about 20 cm longer than the Carrys sold elsewhere, which allowed a third row of seats to be fitted.
 Unlike other markets, the minivan version did not equipped with sliding doors and lift up tailgate.

 In 1986, it was updated with a new half-trapezium front headlight, but only lasted for less than six months and was replaced again with square headlights by the end of 1986 (until the end of production in 2009) with new front and larger bumpers; this model was originally sold as the "Super Carry Extra".
 This model, available as a van or truck, reached 3530 mm in overall length and is 1465 mm wide.
 These dimensions remained true until the end of Carry 1.0 production in Indonesia.
 Unlike most markets, Indonesian Carry trucks could legally seat three people.
 In 1989 the Super Carry received a five-speed transmission, as well as a tachometer.
 In April 1995, Suzuki equipped the Carry Extra with power steering, as well as the redesigned steering wheel with Suzuki S logo.
 The Suzuki Carry Extra shares the same steering wheel as the Suzuki Katana GX and the Suzuki Futura.

 Late in the model's life, the engine was updated to meet the Euro 2 emissions standards, which took effect in Indonesia in 2007.
 This meant that the old F10A engine was updated with multi-point fuel injection in 2005 and a catalytic converter, increasing power to 60 PS.
 Although removed from the regular price lists in 2006, this version of the Carry was still built to special order until 2009, alongside the larger Carry Futura (based on the eighth generation Carry).
 Until 1987, when surpassed by the Daihatsu Zebra and Toyota Kijang, the Carry was Indonesia's best selling vehicle.

 The seventh generation Carrys in Indonesia, alongside the eighth generation Carry Futura, are widely used as transportation minibuses known locally as "angkot".